When asked where BPP University Manchester’s strengths lie, one recent LPC graduate answered: “The teachers and the careers service.”

 You can expect to see big firms like Addleshaw Goddard, Eversheds Sutherland and Irwin Mitchell wandering the corridors of BPP Manchester, but the law school tells us it tries hard to expose students to firms of various sizes and specialities.
 It helps that tutors hail from a wide range of practice areas: the head of the law school is a former criminal lawyer, while areas like family law and immigration are covered, too.

 BPP’s campus is located in an Edwardian, grade II-listed building on Manchester’s Oxford Street, just a stone’s throw away from shops and amenities including that all-important Tesco.
 Students can bring food from the outside into the library (though noisy and/or messy items are not advised) and can also purchase meals and snacks inside from vending machines or the campus canteen.
 The latter serves a “not massive” range of hot and cold food and drinks, but has two things going for it: its “fantastic” cakes and its 60-year-old staffer, Kit.
-Kit is a butler who recently appeared on First Dates and, if that wasn’t already enough, we hear students “love him” and that he’s “a wonderful character”.
+Kit is a butler who appeared on First Dates in 2018 and, if that wasn’t already enough, we hear students “love him” and that he’s “a wonderful character”.

 Grabbing a bite of hot food may be useful not just as sustenance but as a warmer: we’ve been told the library can be very cold in winter time, prompting “people sat inside with GLOVES and jackets on”.
 Temperature aside, the library gets mixed reviews: from “very reminiscent of my dingy sixth form library” to “like a nice open-plan office space”.